Published:

 Exterior Renovations

 Finally, do not forget about the garage.
-A dented, dated, and unattractive garage door can be severely limiting your home’s curb appeal, with many sources listing a garage door replacement as a project that can be accomplished for less than $5,000 while providing an ROI of close to 100%.
+A dented, dated, and unattractive garage door can be severely limiting your home’s curb appeal, and garage door replacement is often cited as a strong-value exterior upgrade.

 Today’s Mortgage Rates